rppicomidi/usb_midi_host/README.md

 example code have only been tested on a RP2040 in a Raspberry Pi Pico board.

+# ACKNOWLEDGEMENTS
+This driver code is based on code that rppicomidi submitted to TinyUSB as pull request #1219.
+The pull request was never merged and got stale.
+TinyUSB pull request #1627 by atoktoto started with pull request #1219, but used simpler RP2040 bulk endpoint support from TinyUSB pull request
+#1434.
+Pull request #1627 was reviewed by todbot, AndrewCapon, PaulHamsh,
+and rppicomidi and was substantially functional.
+This driver copied the `midi_host.c/h` files from pull request #1627 and renamed them `usb_midi_host.c/h`.
+It also fixed some minor issues in the driver API and added the application driver wrapper `usb_midi_host_app_driver.c`.
+The example code code is adapted from TinyUSB pull request #1627.

 # OVERALL DESIGN, INTEGRATION
 Although it is possible in the future for the TinyUSB stack to incorporate this driver into its builtin driver support, right now